 4. Check Your HTTP Headers

-Another way you can see if GZIP compression is enabled is using Chrome DevTools to check your site’s heads.
+Another way you can see if GZIP compression is enabled is by using Chrome DevTools to check your site’s heads.
 To do this:

 - Go to your site and inspect it using Chrome DevTools.